swyxm/eloqua/README.md

 4. **Get analysis**
    - Click "Analyze Speech" to process your audio
    - Wait for transcription and analysis (typically 1-3 minutes)
-   - Review your detailed feedback and score
+   - Review your detailed feedback, score, and prosody metrics
+   - Prosody analysis includes pitch variation, volume, jitter, and speaking pace

 ### Using the Dashboard